sensebox/duplicity-docker/README.md

-# Duplicity docker image
+# Duplicity docker image used for openSenseMap backup

-This docker image allows running duplicity on (potentially) any supported backend.
+This is the docker image used for backing up openSenseMap using duply and duplicity.

-It also includes duply, a simpler frontend for duplicity.
+It includes go-cron to run duply regularly.

 The `compose` folder contains example of using this image.